yao-creative/yiyaotan-site/content/projects/_index.md

 ---
 Above: Random Plane tree generation with 10000 nodes (Random Generation of Catalan Counted Simulations)

-Welcome to my project portfolio.
-Here you will find detailed descriptions of my work in various fields.

-A quick guide, my main projects have been:
+A quick guide to my old projects, the largest ones in order:

 1) Sparse Transformer Attention and Visual Image Transformer Segmentation
 2) Supply Chain Reconstruction using Hyperbolic Network Geometry